AVG vs. Avast 2024: A Close Call Between Two Top Freemiums

 AVG vs. Avast alternatives

-If you’re still looking for a few other options, we’ve also evaluated these antivirus products:
+If you’re still looking for better alternatives to freemiums, we’ve also tested and evaluated these antivirus products:

 • Norton 360: Norton 360 is another antivirus solution that may be a good fit.
 There are several plans to choose from with Norton 360, and the Deluxe plan also includes a password manager, VPN, and parental controls.